Tailored Strategies to Achieve Your Goals in Bargaining

 - Understand how to communicate a theme for bargaining

-- Discover how to redesign a facility’s culture through the introduction of a new system of employee involvement, pay for performance, and a redefinition of the role of a union steward
+- Discover how to redesign a facility’s culture through the introduction of a new system of employee involvement, pay for performance, and redifining the role of a union steward

-Role-playing to deal with some of the intangibles encountered during negotiations:
+Role-playing to deal with intangibles encountered during negotiations:

-- Learn how to handle a rogue union committee member
+- How to handle a rogue union committee member

-- Become skilled at moving beyond the initial presentation of a position and get focused on the organization’s objective
+- Become skilled at moving beyond the initial presentation of a position and focus on the organization’s objective

-- Explore ways to respond to a union committee’s claim that they cannot sell a critical management demand
+- Respond to a union committee’s claim that it cannot sell a critical management demand

-One-half day is an open forum where workshop members can bring unique, critical issues to the floor for full discussion and analysis.
+One-half day is an open forum in which workshop members bring critical issues to the floor for full discussion and analysis.

 This workshop offers a one-of-a-kind opportunity to transcend the theoretical into a practical model for obtaining your bargaining goals.

-Attendance is limited to 20 to foster an environment that allows for the easy exchange of ideas, approaches and experiences.
+Attendance is limited to 20 for an environment that allows for the easy exchange of ideas, approaches and experiences.